Awinmipalan/Potfolio/README.md

 Hi, my name is Awin Danjuma yarks.

-I am a graduate of university of Abuja from the department of Mathematics science,A monopoly game lover , sci-fi reader, and student.
-I love to learn about data, how it become information and how it work in real life.
-Whether that be studying,mining,good coding practices, analyzing or Data cleaning.
-Much of my experience revolves around data cleaning minig and analytic analysis, but I also strive to gain a deeper understanding of the world of Data analytic that I can expand my skillset and build new and amazing things and model.
+I am a graduate of university of Abuja from the department of Mathematics science,A monopoly game lover , sci-fi reader and student.
+I love  data, how it work and how it become information. we consume data daily in so many form that could be studying,mining,good coding practices, analyzing or Data science.
+Most of my experience revolves around data cleaning minig and analytic analysis, but I also strive to gain a deeper understanding of the world of Data science that I can expand my skillset and build new and amazing real time use model.

 ## My Professional Experience
 ### Institute of Human Virology Nigeria specialist hospital gwagwalada abuja monitoring and evaluation office 2019